 I have done these activities as a guided lesson and as stations, so you can choose whatever works for your class.

 Students watch History of English 3/10 by ouLearn and answer some key questions.
 The video is great because it’s short and students can watch it two or three times.
 It has a light, playful tone that captures the feeling that I’d like my students to have about Shakespeare’s language, particularly when we’re reading A Midsummer Night’s Dream or Much Ado About Nothing.

 Students complete a glossary for some key words using websites like Shakespeare’s Words and Haverling HS Language of Shakespeare.
 I always have students compare answers with each other and double check any questions they may have.
 They also complete a translation activity of Shakespeare’s language in-class or as homework.

 My students go through a PowerPoint explaining Shakespearean grammar and complete some interactive activities as they go.
 This helps them develop skills for decoding tough word orders as they move on to read the play.

 Hip Hop & Shakespeare

 Students watch Akala’s amazing TED talk in which he compares the rhythms of iambic pentameter in Shakespeare’s language to that of hip hop.
 The whole talk is about 20 minutes, but I generally ask students to watch up to 8:00 for the core of the lesson.
 Most students like to rewatch the whole talk at home.

-You can find all of these activities here, in my TeachersPayTeachers store.
+You can find all of these activities here, in my online store.

 What are your favorite activities for introducing Shakespeare’s language?
-Leave your ideas in comments. 🙂 Also, while you’re here, be sure to sign up for the monthly newsletter and get all of the latest resources and tips delivered to your inbox.
+Leave your ideas in comments. 🙂 Also, while you’re here, be sure to sign up for my newsletter and get all of the latest resources and tips delivered to your inbox.